Association of Screen Time and Headache and Its Impact on ADLs in Freelancers

 Abstract

 Freelancers are especially vulnerable to Cervicogenic headaches and migraines as a result of prolonged screen time because of inadequate cervical neck curvature and over-illumination.
 Persistent migraine and Cervicogenic headaches can have a significant impact on a person’s activities of daily life.
 Objectives: To evaluate the relationship between screen time and headaches and their effects on activities of daily living.
 Methods: The data of 200 freelancers were collected within 3 months of age 18-45, and descriptive statistics and correlation analysis were done to explore the associations between screen time, headaches, and activities of daily living.
-Usually, throughout seven days, participants log their screen utilization in real-time or at regular intervals.
 Results: The mean age of participants was 25, with 77% of freelancers having Cervicogenic headaches and 23% Migraine, among which 25.5% had mild pain, 49.5% had moderate pain, and 25% had severe headaches.
 The HALDI score of 60.77% showed that freelancers had severe impairments in activities of daily living caused by migraine or Cervicogenic headaches.
 A p-value of 0.00 showed that screen time was significantly associated with headaches, and a p-value of 0.017 revealed a significant impact of headaches on freelancers' activities in daily life.
 Conclusions: It was concluded that screen time is significantly associated with headaches, and freelancers suffering from migraine or Cervicogenic headaches can have a severe impact on activities in daily life.

 References